top of page

 Anxious Preoccupation in the Bible

-Several passages of scripture address anxiety, worry, and relationships, which could be relevant to understanding and managing an anxious preoccupied attachment style.
+Several passages of scripture address anxiety, worry, and relationships, which could be relevant to understanding and managing an anxious-preoccupied attachment style.
 In his letter to the Philippians, Paul wrote: "Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus" (4:6-7).
-This verse encourages believers to bring their worries to God in prayer, trusting him to provide peace and comfort in times of anxiety.
+This verse encourages believers to pray to God, trusting him to provide peace and comfort in times of anxiety.
 Likewise, Jesus teaches us about the futility of worrying about material needs, stating that God cares for his creation and will also care for his people.
-He encourages trust in God's provision (see Matt.
+He encourages trust in God's provision (Matt.
 6:25-34).

-Leah, the first wife of Jacob, exemplified traits of anxious preoccupied attachment.
-Her story (see Gen. 29–31) portrays her deep longing for love and validation, coupled with feelings of insecurity and inadequacy.
+Leah, the first wife of Jacob, exemplified traits of anxious-preoccupied attachment.
+Her story (Gen. 29–31) portrays her deep longing for love and validation and feelings of insecurity and inadequacy.
 Leah's desperate need for love begins with her father, Laban, tricking Jacob into marrying her instead of her sister Rachel, whom Jacob loved.
 This sets the stage for Leah's constant desire for Jacob's affection and validation.
-Throughout her marriage to Jacob, Leah desperately tries to win his love and approval.
-She bears him many children, hoping each time that it will make Jacob love her more.
+Leah desperately tries to win his love and approval throughout her marriage to Jacob.
+She bears him many children, hoping to make Jacob love her each time.
 However, her efforts are driven more by a need for validation than a genuine desire for motherhood.
-Leah's sense of self-worth seems to be tied to Jacob's affection for her, and she constantly compares herself to her sister Rachel, who is favored by Jacob.
+Leah's sense of self-worth seems tied to Jacob's affection for her, and she constantly compares herself to her sister Rachel, who Jacob favors.
 This comparison exacerbates her feelings of insecurity and inadequacy.
 Leah's emotional state is often turbulent, as she oscillates between moments of hope and despair based on Jacob's interactions with her.
 Her happiness is dependent on his external validation rather than internal sources of security.
 At times, Leah resorts to manipulation and bargaining in her attempts to win Jacob's love, such as when she trades mandrakes with Rachel in exchange for him spending the night with her.
-While Leah's story does not explicitly mention attachment theory, her behavior and emotional struggles align with the characteristics of anxious preoccupied attachment, characterized by a fixation with relationships, a fear of abandonment, and a constant need for reassurance and validation.
+While Leah's story does not explicitly mention attachment theory, her behavior and emotional struggles align with the characteristics of anxious-preoccupied attachment, characterized by a fixation with relationships, a fear of abandonment, and a constant need for reassurance and validation.

 James Collazo